Scott County, Kentucky: History

-In 1784, Elijah Craig (1743-1808), a Virginia preacher, induced the Virginia legislature to incorporate the town of Lebanon, near the site of McLelland's Fort.
+In 1784, Elijah Craig (1743–1808), a Virginia preacher, induced the Virginia legislature to incorporate the town of Lebanon, near the site of McLelland's Fort.
 In 1790 the town's name was changed to George Town, to honor then-President George Washington.
 Elijah Craig is also credited with founding the county's first classical school, the first sawmill, the first gristmill, the first fulling and paper mill, the first ropewalk, and (possibly) the area's first bourbon whiskey.
 On December 27, 1787, edition of the Kentucky Gazette, he solicited scholars to study at an academy that would open in January 1788 "in Lebanon town," and would offer courses in Latin, Greek, and "such branches of the sciences as are usually taught in public seminaries."
 Ten years later the school was absorbed by the Rittenhouse Academy, which was given by the state some 5,900 acres in Christian and Cumberland counties so that they might sell the land to benefit their endowment fund.
 The academy, in turn, was absorbed by Georgetown College in 1829.

 The community went into a decline after the death of Elijah Craig in 1808.
-When Elder Barton Warren Stone (1772-1844), a founder of the Christian Churches movement during the Great Revival, moved to Georgetown in 1816 to become principal of Rittenhouse Academy, he found the community "notorious for its wickedness and irreligion."
+When Elder Barton Warren Stone (1772–1844), a founder of the Christian Churches movement during the Great Revival, moved to Georgetown in 1816 to become principal of Rittenhouse Academy, he found the community "notorious for its wickedness and irreligion."

 In 1825, the Choctaw Nation established the Choctaw Academy at Blue Spring in Scott County.
 They operated the school for Choctaw boys until 1842, when it was closed.
 The staff and records moved to the Choctaw Nation, Indian Territory, where the Choctaw Nation had been relocated in the 1830s.
 In 1844 the Spencer Academy opened as the school for Choctaw boys, while a school was also opened for girls.
 Later in the century, they allowed Baptist missionaries to found the Armstrong Academy there.

 During the American Civil War, Scott County furnished the Union Army with 118 soldiers, while about 1,000 enlisted in the Confederate Army.
 On November 18, 1861, Scott County native George W. Johnson was elected the provisional Confederate governor of Kentucky.

-Scott County is a moist county, meaning that is a dry county with a wet city (Georgetown) within it.
+In 2019, voters in Scott County approved county-wide alcohol sales.